 Summary of Car Guys vs. Bean Counters Summary of Car Guys vs. Bean Counters Reviews for Car Guys vs. Bean Counters An Excerpt from Car Guys vs. Bean Counters

-But then GM's leadership began to put their faith in numbers and spreadsheets.
-Determined to eliminate the "waste" and "personality worship" of the bygone creative leaders, and maximize profitability, management got too smart for its own good.
+But then GM’s leadership began to put its faith in numbers and spreadsheets.
+Determined to eliminate the “waste” and “personality worship” of the bygone creative leaders, management got too smart for its own good.
 With the bean counters firmly in charge, carmakers, and much of American industry, lost their single-minded focus on product excellence and their competitive advantage.
 Decline soon followed.

 In 2001, General Motors hired Lutz out of retirement with a mandate to save the company by making great cars again.
-As vice chairman, he launched a war against the penny-pinching number-crunchers who ran the company by the bottom line, and reinstated a focus on creativity, design, and cars and trucks that would satisfy GM customers.
+As vice chairman, he launched a war against the penny-pinching number crunchers who ran the company by the bottom line and reinstated a focus on creativity, design, and cars and trucks that would satisfy GM’s customers.

-Lutz's common-sense lessons, combined with a generous helping of fascinating anecdotes, will inspire readers in any industry.
-As he writes:
+Lutz’s commonsense lessons, combined with a generous helping of fascinating anecdotes, will inspire readers in any industry.

 To keep up-to-date, input your email address, and we will contact you on publication